What turns a ‘good’ vocal out into a ‘great’ one? Any guesses?

 Apart from the mic itself, you need to have several other stuff, which will be needed in times.
 The list contains a hard case for protection, a pop-up filter, a shock mount, an external power cable, a power box, etc.

 Hey, pay your back!
-You’ve just finished the 3700 words long list of best microphone for vocals review with their buyer’s guide.
+You’ve just finished the 4000-word long list of best microphone for vocals review with their buyer’s guide and faqs.
 Hopefully, that has been more than enough to let you pick up the next mic that you’re going to conquer the world with.

 Just kidding.
 Good luck with your recording sessions onwards!